NVIDIA/NVPLSamples/README.md

 # NVPL Samples

-The NVIDIA Performance Libraries (NVPL) are a collection of high performance mathematical libraries optimized for the [NVIDIA Grace](https://www.nvidia.com/en-us/data-center/grace-cpu/) Armv9.0-A Neoverse-V2 architecture.
+The NVIDIA Performance Libraries (NVPL) are a collection of high performance mathematical libraries optimized for the [NVIDIA Grace](https://www.nvidia.com/en-us/data-center/grace-cpu/) Armv9.0-A Neoverse-V2 architecture and future NVIDA aarch64 CPUs.

-These CPU-only libraries have no dependencies on CUDA or CTK, and are drop in replacements for standard C and Fortran mathematical APIs allowing HPC applications to achieve maximum performance on the Grace platform.
+These CPU-only libraries have no dependencies on CUDA or CTK, and are drop in replacements for standard C and Fortran mathematical APIs allowing HPC applications to achieve maximum performance on the NVIDIA CPU platforms.

 The provided sample codes show how to call and link to NVPL Libraries in Fortran, C, and C++ applications and libraries.
 Examples use [CMake](#cmake-usage), but are easily modified for use in custom build environments.